Texas (Austin/Round Rock)

 Brock Hunter Fleming

 Brock was a super adorable active 7-year-old.
 He loved swimming, soccer, and building Legos.
-His favorite subject was math, and he was the sweetest little Boy Scout you would ever meet.
+His favorite subject was math, and he was the sweetest little Cub Scout you would ever meet.
 He also loved being a brother to his older sister, Jenna.

-He was walking his dog with Jenna and his Daddy on May 4, 2016 when he hit his forehead.
+He was walking his dog with Jenna and his Daddy on May 4, 2016 when he fell and hit his forehead.
 His parents thought they would be treating him for a concussion and instead were told he had DIPG; an inoperable brain tumor that would leave him with only 9 months to live.
 Overnight, Brock was not able to walk, drink, or talk.
 He was determined to get back to running and playing soccer again and did after 6 weeks.
 He fought courageously for 7 months and did not want to leave his family on December 10, 2016.

 During his battle, he didn't understand why his body was doing this to him, why he was the only second grader with cancer in his head, and why the Doctors couldn't fix him.
 He never complained and wanted to "Kick Cancer in the Nuts!"